rjseymour66/rjseymour66.github.io/content/en/docs/css-deep/patterns.md

 ---
-title: "Navigation example"
+title: "Patterns"
-linkTitle: "Navigation example"
+# linkTitle: "CSS in Depth"
-weight: 9
+weight: 300
-description: >
+# description:
-  Sample styling sheet for a navigation menu.
 ---

-## Nav styling
+## Navigation menu

 When creating menu items:
 - Apply padding to the internal `<a>` tags to provide more clickable surface area.